JoshuaKGoldberg/create-typescript-app/docs/Options.md

 npx template-typescript-node-package --base everything --create-repository --mode create
 ```

-### Core Values
+### Core Options

-These required flags determine the values that will be substituted into the template's files:
+These required options determine the values that will be substituted into the template's files:

 - `--description` _(`string`)_: Sentence case description of the repository (e.g. `A quickstart-friendly TypeScript package with lots of great repository tooling. ✨`)
 - `--owner` _(`string`)_: GitHub organization or user the repository is underneath (e.g. `JoshuaKGoldberg`)